-Learning Objective: 02-03 Explain the additional special cost recovery rules (179, bonus, listed property) and calculate the deduction allowable under these rules.
+Learning Objective: 02-03 Explain the additional special cost recovery rules (179; bonus; listed property) and calculate the deduction allowable under these rules.

-95. Columbia LLC only purchased one asset this year.
-Columbia LLC placed in service on October 9, 2015 machinery and equipment (7-year property) with a basis of \$2,150,000.
+95. Columbia LLC placed in service on October 9, 2014 machinery and equipment (7-year property) with a basis of \$2,150,000.
 Assume that Columbia has sufficient income to avoid any limitations.
 Calculate the maximum depreciation expense including §179 expensing (but ignoring bonus expensing) for the year, rounded to the nearest whole number.
-Assume the 2014 §179 limits are extended to 2015.
+Assume the 2013 §179 limits are extended to 2014.